-Rank 4 xyz monsters are easy to field since their level 4 materials can be normal summoned without tributes.
-Ragnazero here accepts any level 4s as fodder, and it arrives with a sweet 2400 ATK.
-Even better, as a quick effect on either turn, you can detach one material to destroy an opposing attack position monster whose ATK is different that its original value, simultaneously drawing a card.
+Rank-4 xyz monsters are easy to field since their level-4 materials can be normal summoned without tributes.
+Ragnazero here accepts any level-4s as fodder, and it arrives with a sweet 2400 ATK.
+Even better, as a quick effect on either turn, you can detach one material to destroy an opposing attack position monster whose ATK is different than its original value, simultaneously drawing a card.

 7. Bountiful Artemis

-With 1600 ATK and 1700 DEF, Artermis can tank weaker hits in either battle format, but its real strength lies in its support for counter traps; whenever a counter is resolved, you immediately draw a card.
-With no pesky once per turn effect, this can net you multiple draws in a single move, and it also triggers when your opponent plays a counter trap!
+With 1600 ATK and 1700 DEF, Artemis can tank weaker hits in either battle format, but its real strength lies in its support for counter traps; whenever a counter is resolved, you immediately draw a card.
+With no pesky once-per-turn effect, this can net you multiple draws in a single move, and it also triggers when your opponent plays a counter trap!